-The Deputy Civil Rights Director reports to the Civil Rights Director.
-The Deputy oversees program oversight of the following: Title VI/Nondiscrimination; Employee Nondiscrimination (Title VII); Affirmative Action; Contractor Compliance; Environmental Justice; and the Americans with Disabilities Act (ADA) Programs.
+The External Civil Rights Programs Manager reports to the Employee and Business Development Administrator.
+The External Civil Rights Programs Manager oversees program oversight of the following: Title VI/Nondiscrimination, AA/EEO Contractor Compliance, EJ, and the External ADA/504 Program.
 To comply with Code of Federal Regulations 49 part 21 and other regulatory statutes, the day-to-day Title VI roles and responsibilities are delegated to the ADA/Title VI Nondiscrimination Program Coordinator.